CharlesAracil/charlesaracil.github.io/about.md

 ### License

 The source code is freely available on [Github](https://github.com/charlesaracil/charlesaracil.github.io).
-Content and code presented on this website are published under the [MIT license](https://opensource.org/licenses/MIT).
+Unless stated otherwise, content and code presented on this website are published under the [MIT license](https://opensource.org/licenses/MIT).

 If you use or refer any of my work, I'll appreciate you quote me as author.